dasch-swiss/daschland-scripts/README.md

 ## Create the Project JSON File

-We use the `dsp-tools excel2json` command to generate the project definition.
+We use the `dsp-tools excel2json` command to generate the JSON file with the project definition.
-If you want to update information edit the files in `daschland_ontology`.
+If you want to update it, edit the Excel files in `daschland_ontology`.

-After that create the new the project JSON with `just daschland-excel2json`.
+After that, create the new the project JSON with `just daschland-excel2json`.

 ## Create the Import XML File